Lewis Gompertz: Inventions

-Gompertz possessed a notable aptitude for mechanical engineering.
-His inventions, though sometimes impractical, were made with a focus on reducing animal suffering.
-They were displayed at his home and later at the Adelaide Gallery.
-He filed only one patent (for carriages, no. 3804 of 1814) but published a comprehensive Index to 38 Inventions around 1839.
-His notable designs included an expanding chuck, alternatives to gear wheels, and a modified velocipede intended to avoid the use of animals for transport.
-His work was featured in periodicals such as the Mechanics Journal and Animals' Friend, and culminated in his compendium Mechanical Inventions and Suggestions on Land and Water Locomotion (1851).
-The book went through at least two editions.
-In the preface, Gompertz wrote that many of the devices had been publicly exhibited, and stated that he had been awarded a medal by Prince Albert for some of them.
+Gompertz had an interest in mechanical engineering.
+According to Peter Singer, his inventions, though sometimes impractical, were intended to reduce animal suffering.
+His devices were displayed at his home and later at the Adelaide Gallery.
+He filed one patent, for carriages (no. 3804 of 1814), and around 1839 issued an Index to 38 Inventions.
+His designs included an expanding chuck, alternatives to gear wheels, and a modified velocipede intended to avoid the use of animals for transport.
+His work was discussed in periodicals including the Mechanics Journal and Animals' Friend, and was later collected in Mechanical Inventions and Suggestions on Land and Water Locomotion (1851), which went through at least two editions.
+In the preface, Gompertz stated that many of the devices had been publicly exhibited, and that he had been awarded a medal by Prince Albert for some of them.

 Death

 Gompertz died of bronchitis on 2 December 1861, aged 77, at his home in Kennington, London.
-He was buried alongside his wife in the churchyard of Kennington Church.
+He was buried with his wife in the churchyard of Kennington Church.